 In publishing Sanctifying Misandry: Goddess Ideology and the Fall of Man Katherine K. Young, Professor of Religious Studies at McGill University and Paul Nathanson, Researcher of Religious Studies at McGill University, offer a critique of versions of this modern goddess religion they view as antithetical to equality between the sexes and actively promoting misandry, hatred of men in popular culture.

 This book was published in 1960 by the Rev. Robert Wood, a Congregationalist minister.
 Wood, a gay man, was upset at how Christians condemned homosexuals without attempting to understand them.
-After an unsatisfactory search for material dealing with ministering to homosexuals, he decided he would write his own book on the subject.
-Continue reading →
+After an unsatisfactory search for material dealing with ministering to homosexuals, he decided he would write a book on the subject Continue reading →

 “There but for the grace of God go I” a famous quote attributed to John Bradford (1510-1555) as a prisoner in the Tower of London upon seeing a fellow prisoner en route to his execution.
 This quote seems appropriate in introducing a recent acquisition to our library collection.
 88 men and 2 women is the memoir of Clinton T. Duffy (1898-1982) during the 12 years (1940-1952) he served as warden at San Quentin State Prison in California.
 In those 12 years he presided at the executions of 90 condemned prisoners, 88 men and 2 women.
 Interestingly enough, Duffy opposed capital punishment and campaigned against it after leaving the job.
 In addition, during his tenure as warden he introduced broad reforms in the treatment of prisoners making conditions in the prison far more humane, but could not stop the executions.
 Commenting on this he said the following: